Axway/streams-open-docs/content/en/docs/publishers/_index.md

 ### Type of data source

-Streams can adapt to different type of data sources.
+Streams can adapt to different types of data sources.
 We distinguish between data sources that provide a full data set (snapshot) and data sources that directly publish events.

 #### Configuring the type of data source